Ritani vs Blue Nile [2019 Edition]: Which One is Better?

 Make no mistake: Amazon isn’t a specialty diamond or fine jewelry retailer.
 The closest Amazon comes in providing expertise in the wedding industry at all is with its popular wedding registry.
 But that doesn’t mean that Ritani and Blue Nile don’t still have to accept Amazon as a serious competitor.

 In 2017, Amazon’s annual sales revenue was just shy of 180 billion dollars.
 Of course, that huge number accounts for all of its sales, and sales of rings are only a small portion.
-But the popularity, ease, and sometimes shockingly low prices are a draw, especially for Millenials.
+But the popularity, ease, and sometimes shockingly low diamond prices are a draw, especially for Millennials.

 That also means, for the most part, that consumers are purchasing diamonds and rings that do not necessarily have to adhere to standards of quality, environmental stewardship, and ethical sourcing.
 They also likely won’t come with GIA certification or expertise grading, which are essentials when you’re purchasing a diamond ring.